StAndrewsCollege/2324-tej3m-5-e-0-sprint0-hendryshao/Work.md

 # Plan
 I plan to design something with a combination of both.
 Since I have limited paper, I will cut them into thin pieces and make cuts at the top of the paper, so other paper can join them to make the tower taller.
+# Samples and Critiques

+!(Weixin Image_20240124212548.jpg)
+The first sample turned to be stable, but not high enough.
+There is a lot of paper that could be saved to make a second layer.
+The papers could be used in a more efficient way so the tower can be taller.
+!()